zx80/pg-schema-version/README.md

 - write a tutorial
 - write recipes
 - document version and description
-- show description field on status?

 ### ? on ?

 - add unregister and catchup commands
 - add setting a version target for a run
-- add filename and description field
+- add filename and description fields
 - add verbose option
+- show description on status
 - escape schema and table identifiers
 - refactor application registration